uribealex69-rgb/battery-tm-4-matlab/README.md

           * plotPower_phases.mlx
           * plotTransition_points.mlx
           * plotcycle_modes.mlx
-      - Then, right click one of the helper functions, and click "_Add MATLAB Drive/...s/Helper Functions to Search Path_" This will add all helper functions to the path automatically.
+      - Then, right click one of the helper functions and click "_Add MATLAB Drive/...s/Helper Functions to Search Path_".
+This will add all helper functions to the path automatically.
      - Keep the files in the project so MATLAB is able to access them when the main live script runs
    - Running the Code
      - Once _Battery_Charging_Profile_TEAM4.mlx_ is opened, click **RUN** to run the code